satymshrma/satymshrma.github.io/README.md

 Having trouble with Pages?
 Check out our [documentation](https://docs.github.com/categories/github-pages-basics/) or [contact support](https://support.github.com/contact) and we’ll help you sort it out.
 -->

-### Hi 👋
+# Hi 👋

-I'm Satyam.
+## I'm Satyam.

 I'm a Software Engineer from Dehradun, Uttrakhand, India.

+I'm a full stack and machine learning developer, & have experience working with big data & web-dev.
-I have some experience in big data, machine learning, and AI technologies, and I like working with user-focused software.
-I'm currently aiming to grow as a machine learning engineer.
+I like working with and making user-focused software.

+I'm currently aiming to grow as a Machine Learning engineer & learning emerging AI technologies like LLMs & Stable Diffusion.

-I am currently studying AI based technologies.
+I also like to game dev at the side 🕹

-📫 You can reach me at @satymshrma on Telegram @satymshrma, or mail me at satymshrma+DMs@gmail.com
+📫 You can reach me at [satymshrma+DMs@gmail.com](mailto:satyamshrma+DMs@gmail.com)

 <!--Below are my repositories. _(They are a bit messy, and at some places a little incomplete.
 But I'm working on it, so just bear with me for the while. <3)_-->